 New Balance NB Lightweight Gloves

 Ask any runner - comfort can make or break a run.
 Starting from the ground up, the Darn Tough Running Socks are a staple for their blister-free fit and lifetime durability, while the CEP Core Run 5.0 Tall Compression Socks bring that snug, supportive feel that helps legs recover faster and stay fresher on long runs.
-Both options prove that socks aren’t just an afterthought - they’re part of a runner’s toolkit for logging pain-free miles.
+Both options prove that socks aren’t just an afterthought, they’re part of a runner’s toolkit for logging pain-free miles.

 Moving up, the right accessories can keep small issues from becoming big distractions.
 The currex RunPro Insoles add extra cushioning and arch support for better stability, while Copper Compression Arch Supports help reduce fatigue and keep feet feeling strong deep into a run.
 And for those chilly morning miles, New Balance NB Lightweight Gloves strike the perfect balance between warmth and breathability.
-These small details might not seem flashy, but every seasoned runner knows - it’s the little things that keep you moving comfortably mile after mile.
+These small details might not seem flashy, but every seasoned runner knows, it’s the little things that keep you moving comfortably mile after mile.

 Gifts for under $100